heldercostaa/lab-programacao-course/README.md

 Thus, each class has pictures of the board (in Portuguese) with the Professor's annotations.

 ## Implementations
-The following implementations were built through the discipline:
+The following implementations were built through the course:

 ### Quicksort and variations
 The focus of these implementations is to check the impact of the different ways to implement **Quicksort** algorithm, the **pivot selection**, and the **partition**.
 For the **quicksort**, variations are built: a full recursive implementation with indexes, a full recursive implementation with pointers and an optimized implementation with the recursion on the smaller side of the array.
 For the **pivot selection**, are implemented four strategies: one based on fixed (the first) index of the array, one based on a random element on the array, one with Hoare algorithm and the last with BFPRT algorithm.
 And about the **partitions**, the one pivot (2 partitions) and dual pivot (3 partitions) were implemented.

 After passing some input about the array to sort, for each combination of these above implementations, a quicksort is built to sort the array and, at the end, the time of **all combinations** is compared in a table.